Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 .. note::  a "user-extension" has recently become available for supporting data-driven testing.
-At the time of writing the authors have not tried to use this with Sel-IDE.*
+At the time of writing the authors have not tried to use this with Selenium-IDE.*

 Finally, Selenium-Core is another way of running tests.
 One can run test scripts from a web-browser using the HTML interface *TestRunner.html*.
 This is